Airbus A320neo family: Multifunctional Runway Light (MFRL)

+Compared with earlier retractable lighting systems, the MFRL reduces aerodynamic drag, lowers weight, and improves reliability.

-The MFRL is currently a standard equipment on the A321XLR and is optional on other A320neo family aircraft.
-Customers include United Airlines, Lufthansa Group, Air France-KLM Group, International Airlines Group and Hanjin Group.
+The system is standard equipment on the A321XLR and is available as an option on other A320neo family aircraft.
+Operators include United Airlines, Lufthansa, Air France-KLM, International Airlines Group and Hanjin Group.

-In March 2022, Airbus delivered the first MFRL-equipped A320neo (MSN 10758) to Eurowings.
+Synchronized Targeted Embodiment Point (STEP4)

+In 2026, Airbus announced STEP4 improvements for the A320 Family.
+The main A320neo improvements include the Cobra Duct, which is the APU air intake moved to the top of the fuselage, better corrosion protection, a stronger cabin floor and increased LED lighting.

+Further STEP4 upgrades include new flight control laws, the eRudder and improved data management systems.

+Airbus will introduce these technologies in different stages across the A320neo, A321neo and A321XLR, rather than giving every aircraft the same upgrades.

 Variants

 Airbus offers three variants of the A320neo family: the A319, A320 and A321.
 A neo variant for the Airbus A318 was not proposed but could be developed should demand arise.